Super Seven

 Monaco Harbour

-Likely to be one of the first things you see when you enter Monaco.
-The harbour is without a doubt the most glamorous in Europe and packed out with super yachts.
+Likely to be one of the first things you see when you enter Monaco is the harbour.
+Without a doubt, it's one of the most glamorous in Europe and packed with super yachts.
 There's plenty of restaurants and cafes lining the harbour, which will give you panoramic views.
 In addition, there's an option to take a 2 hour ferry cruise through the harbour and coastline.

 Prince's Palace of Monaco